What are PMS symptoms?

 symptoms: digestion, nausea, energy

 I am aware that this one may not help everyone.
 Thankfully, there are a myriad of herbal and flavoured teas that can help.
 Depending on what symptom(s) you are experiencing, you might find different teas have different effects.
 For instance, green tea with a high quality honey (such as raw honey) can work to fight off inflammation and fatigue.
 Similarly, peppermint tea can aid in digestion, particularly in terms of diarrhoea, constipation and bloating.
 An ethically sourced herbal tea, such as Greek Mountain tea has been used for centuries to help fight off colds and flus, thanks to its anti-inflammatory and subtle pain relieving properties.
-From me to you, as a native Greek, I can assure you that Mountain tea combined with a good spoonful of raw honey has saved me a number of times.
+From me to you, as a native Greek, I can assure you that Mountain tea combined with a good spoonful of raw honey, which has many health benefits, has saved me a number of times.
 Plus, it tastes delicious.

 You can also read our article about how to tailor your diet to deal with PMS.